Safe use of fish

 Exceptions to dietary advice on fish consumption [1]

-Despite the favourable nutritional qualities of fish, the consumption of salmon or trout and herring caught in the Baltic Sea, particularly in the Gulf of Bothnia and the Gulf of Finland, may subject consumers to higher than normal levels of dioxins and PCB compounds, which are harmful to health.
+Despite the favourable nutritional qualities of fish, eating fish caught in the Baltic Sea, especially salmon, trout, river lamprey, smelt and herring, may subject consumers to higher than normal levels of PFAS compounds and dioxins, which are harmful to health.
 Also, higher than normal levels of methylmercury can be derived from predatory fish, particularly pike, caught in inland waters, but also from pike caught in the sea.
 The older the fish, the more contaminants will have accumulated in it.

 For these reasons the Finnish Food Authority has issued the following exceptions to the general dietary advice on fish consumption: